KrayzeeUK/PHPTESmartController/README.md

     echo $c1->last_error_message; // Display error mesage if any errors

-if you wish to donates or contributiosn to the work done and any future work then please use the link below.
+if you wish to donates or contributions to the work done and any future work then please use the link below.
 Thanks

 http://paypal.me/krayzeeuk